giorgiosironi/eris/docs/getting_started.rst

 .. literalinclude:: ../examples/ReadmeTest.php
    :language: php

 Eris generates a sample of elements from the required domain (here the integers from 0 to 1000) and verifies a property on each of them, stopping at the first failure.
+Its functionalities are exported trough a ``TestTrait`` you can insert into your PHPUnit tests and through a series of functions in the ``Eris\Generator`` and ``Eris\Listener`` namespaces.

 .. code-block:: bash